ZenitechSoftware/Krate/README.md

 _Krate_ is a `SharedPreferences` wrapper library that uses delegated properties for convenient access to `SharedPreferences` values.

-Here's what its basic usage looks like, extending the `SimpleKrate` class:
+Here's what its basic usage looks like, extending the provided `SimpleKrate` class:

 ```kotlin
 class UserSettings(context: Context) : SimpleKrate(context) {